liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/13-kerberos.markdown

 encrypted Windows user data.
 To configure this, the browser must recognize the site as a trusted site (explained below).
 The web server's Kerberos module uses the keytab file to bind over the Kerberos protocol to AD and verify the user information.
-If all is okay, the AD server sends an HTTP code 200 (OK).
+If all is okay, the AD server confirms the connection with a valid response.

 The web server you choose must support both the Kerberos protocol and the injection of a custom header into the request that @product@ can later read.